 Disneyland has announced a proposal for new theme park, retail, and parking expansion in California as Disney plans to work with Anaheim to reimagine the resort district over the next two decades.
 In this post, we’ll share info, details, and our commentary about the tentative plans.
+(Updated September 15, 2023.)

 The proposal is being called “DisneylandForward” and is a conceptual development plan for Disney to work with Anaheim to grow the area, update the blueprint for the resort district, and facilitate the city’s economic rebound.
-Interestingly, DisneylandForward does not involve the company acquiring additional property–it stays within Disney’s existing 500-acre footprint in Anaheim with no physical expansion or additional acreage.
+DisneylandForward does not involve the company acquiring additional property–it stays within Disney’s existing 500-acre footprint in Anaheim with no physical expansion or additional acreage.

-Rather, DisneylandForward is essentially the company’s pitch to the public and City of Anaheim for more flexibility in the master plans from the 1990s in order to add a mix of new theme park lands & attractions, hotel, shopping, dining, and entertainment venues on the eastern and western perimeter of the existing Disneyland Resort.
+In a nutshell, DisneylandForward is essentially the company’s pitch to the public and City of Anaheim for more flexibility in the master plans from the 1990s in order to add a mix of new theme park lands & attractions, hotel, shopping, dining, and entertainment venues on the eastern and western perimeter of the existing Disneyland Resort.
 Here’s some of what that entails…

-Here’s a map of the area to help visualize how the expansion would look relative to the existing Disneyland Resort:
+Anyway, here’s a map of the area to help visualize how the expansion would look relative to the existing Disneyland Resort:

 Essentially, there would be a westside expansion with new theme park elements on the Downtown Disney and Lilo & Stitch parking lots built around Disneyland Hotel and Paradise Pier Hotel.
 The concept art of the westside site shows a mountain ridge that would separate the theme park from nearby neighborhoods–sort of like Cars Land.